Embrace IR35! Still go Limited to enjoy the other benefits.

 Have you ever felt that you have to choose an Umbrella proposed by the agency?
 It’s certainly not uncommon to be told that your agency will only recognise specific Umbrellas.
-As a Limited company contractor you are free to decide who should help and advise you.
-You can choose your own accountant and choose how to conduct yourself.
+As a Limited company contractor, you are free to decide who should help and advise you.
+You can choose your own specialist contractor accountant and choose how to conduct yourself.

 Planning for your future

-Pension contributions are allowable deductions against income under IR35.
-As a Limited company contractor you can make all your own retirement plans independent to anything the Umbrella may provide.
+Pension contributions are allowable deductions against income under IR35 rules.
+As a Limited company contractor, you can make all your own retirement plans independent of anything the Umbrella may provide.

 Tax deductions for insurances and health protection

-Business insurances and health protection are allowable tax deductions, so you can protect yourself and retain all the benefits of sickness and health cover via cost effective insurance policies.
+Limited company expenses can also include business insurance and health protection which are allowable tax deductions, so you can protect yourself and retain all the benefits of sickness and health cover via cost-effective insurance policies.

 But what about all the business administration?